arturmamedov/w-pricelist/README.md

  ```
  <script src="js/withPricelist/bower_components/requirejs/require.js"
- data-main="/js/withPricelist/main.js"></script>
+ data-main="/js/withPricelist/withPricelist.min.js"></script>
  ```
  `src` is the main require.js file, change folder to your

- `data-main` is the location of main.js script that init the modules
+ `data-main` is the location of build and minified script that contain and init the modules

-`!important` AT THE END, AFTER AL OTHER JAVASCRIPT's cause require.js duplicate some js
+`!important` AT THE END, AFTER AL OTHER JAVASCRIPT's cause require.js can duplicate some js

 ### Usage
 Before you start you need to create a pricelist and generate an access token on http://pricelist.buonsito.net/